-Butazolidin is a nonsteroidal anti-inflammatory drug (NSAID).
+Butazolidin is an NSAID (nonsteroidal anti-inflammatory drug).
 Butazolidin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Butazolidin is no longer sold for human use in the United States.
-However, it is still used to treat animals.
+However, it is still used to treat animals, such as horses.

 Phenylbutazone is the poisonous ingredient in butazolidin.